Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you possess a precise vision of where you want to be in the next year or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Set clear, short and long-term goals that prioritize those that will have the most impact on your career advancement.
-To improve your job satisfaction make sure that your goals align with your personal preferences.
+Are you able to articulate a idea of where you’d like be in the next year, or two years?
+Failing to set achievable goals can hinder progress.
+Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
+In order to increase job satisfaction make sure that your goals align with your personal preferences.

-Building relationships that are meaningful could lead to new job opportunities and advancements in your current job.
-The creation of strong networks shouldn’t solely focus on senior employees as well as former and current colleagues, as well as attendance at industry conferences and events.
+Making meaningful connections could result in new job opportunities and advancements in your current role.
+Building strong networks should not be limited to senior employees, as well as former and current colleagues, as well as attending industry gatherings and events.

 How Can You Network Better?